Marketing Transparency Notice

 This document describes how Creditsafe Business Solutions Limited, uses and shares personal data we receive about your business for our own marketing.

-Understanding what personal data we hold and how we use it is important as the data protection law governs the way this data can be used and what rights you have.
+Understanding what personal data we hold and how we use it is important as the data protection law governs how this data can be used and what rights you have.

 This document answers the following questions: